Medical Policy: 07.01.58

 The peer reviewed medical literature regarding radiofrequency ablation (RFA)/denervation for the treatment of thoracic facet joint and sacroiliac joint pain is limited, there is insufficient evidence regarding the safety and efficacy, and further high quality controlled trials are needed that compare these procedures in defined populations with placebo and with alternative treatments.
 Therefore, radiofrequency ablation (RFA)/denervation for treatment of thoracic facet joint and sacroiliac joint pain is considered investigational.

 Radiofrequency ablation (RFA) of the cervical facet joints for the treatment of chronic headaches (including but not limited to cervicogenic headache, migraines, cluster headaches, tension headaches) or occipital neuralgia is considered investigational because the safety and effectiveness for these indications has not been established.

-All other methods of ablation/denervation for the treatment of chronic neck and spinal/back pain, including but not limited to facet joint or sacroiliac joint pain are considered investigation (not an all-inclusive list):
+All other methods of ablation/denervation for the treatment of chronic neck and spinal/back pain, including but not limited to facet joint or sacroiliac joint pain are considered investigational (not an all-inclusive list):